nasa/cumulus-dashboard/README.md

 ### Local API server

 For **development** and **testing** purposes only, you can run a Cumulus API locally.
-This requires `docker-compose` in order to stand up the docker containers that serve Cumulus API.
+This requires `docker-compose` in order to stand up the Docker containers that serve Cumulus API.
 There are a number of commands that will stand up different portions of the stack.
 See the [Docker Service Diagram](#dockerdiagram) and examine the `docker-compose*.yml` file in the `/localAPI/` directory to see all of the possible combinations.
 Described below are each of the provided commands for running the dashboard and Cumulus API locally.

 *Important Note: These `docker-compose` commands do not build distributable containers, but are a provided as testing conveniences.
 The docker-compose[-\*].yml files show that they work by linking your local directories into the container.*